things4u/ESP-1ch-Gateway/README.md

 ### Selecting you standard pin-out

-We support five pin-out configurations out-of-the-box, see below.
+We support two pin-out configurations out-of-the-box: HALLARD and COMPRESULT.
-If you use one of these, just set the parameter to the right value.
+If you use one of these two, just set the parameter to the right value.
-If your pin definitions are different, update the loraModem.h and oLED.h file to reflect these settings.
+If your pin definitions are different, update the loraModem.h file to reflect these settings.
 	1: HALLARD
 	2: COMRESULT pin out
-	3: ESP32/Wemos based board
-	4: ESP32/TTGO based board
-	5: ESP32/Heltec Wifi LoRA 32(V2)
+	3: ESP32 pin out
+	4: Other, define your own in loraModem.h

  \#define _PIN_OUT 1